jaytimm/google-ngrams-and-r/README.md

   mutate(Freq = as.numeric(Freq))
 ```

-Example portion of corpus descriptives:
+**Example portion** of corpus descriptives made available by Google:

 ``` r
 one_mil %>% head() %>% knitr::kable()